Blog

 Do You Need a Prescription for Minoxidil?

-Topical minoxidil is entirely OTC, but oral minoxidil requires a prescription.
-Typically, minoxidil tablets are prescribed for heart conditions like hypertension, though studies show they might be effective in treating hair loss as well.
+Minoxidil tablets are typically prescribed for heart conditions like hypertension, though studies show they might also be effective in treating hair loss.

-Research suggests that low-dose oral minoxidil is a “well-tolerated” alternative to topical minoxidil.
-It may be worth asking a dermatologist or another healthcare professional about the oral treatment in the rare event the topical solution causes a reaction.
+It may be worth asking a healthcare professional about oral treatment in the rare event that the topical solution causes a reaction.

-How to Get Minoxidil Over-the-Counter
+How to Get Minoxidil Over the Counter

 Buying minoxidil foam or minoxidil liquid solution over the counter is as easy as walking into a pharmacy and pulling it off the shelf.

-How Minoxidil Works
+How Minoxidil Works to Treat Hair Loss

-Studies show that minoxidil shortens the telogen phase of the hair growth cycle (when the hair is at rest), thereby extending the anagen (growth) phase.
+Studies show that minoxidil shortens the telogen phase of the hair growth cycle (when hair is at rest), thereby extending the anagen (growth) phase.
 Your hair grows for a longer time and, therefore, gets longer.

 Minoxidil Side Effects

-Other Ways to Promote Hair Growth
+Minoxidil and Other Ways to Promote Hair Growth

 Minoxidil works for a receding hairline or any other area where you see thinning.
 It’s one of two hair loss treatment options approved by the FDA (U.S. Food and Drug Administration).

 But other products are also effective in the lifelong fight against hair loss (not to be super dramatic or anything).
-Here are our top recs for products that promote hair growth:
+Here are our top recs for products that promote hair growth.

 Finasteride